 There are many methods of towing vehicles, with three primary ways being tow dolly towing, trailer towing, and flat towing.

-Flat towing is a less popular towing option than trailer or dolly towing, but it has been seemingly gaining popularity over the last years due to simplicity and space concerns.
+Flat towing is a less popular towing option than trailer or dolly towing.
+Still, it has been seemingly gaining popularity over the last few years due to simplicity and space concerns.

 Pros & cons of flat towing

-When deciding whether to go for flat towing, an important thing to understand is what the advantages of flat towing over other methods of towing are.
-In reality, there are no towing methods that are outright better than the others – every way has advantages and disadvantages.
+When deciding whether to go for flat towing, an important thing to understand is the advantages of flat towing over other towing methods.
+In reality, no towing methods are better than the others – every way has advantages and disadvantages.

 Let’s begin with the pros.
 Flat towing has the following two advantages:

 - Flat towing is storage-efficient.
-When flat towing, you aren’t using any towing dollies or trailers that take up quite a lot of room.
+When flat towing, you aren’t using any towing dollies or trailers that take up much room.
 All the hardware used in flat towing is much more compact than that used in other types of towing.

 - Flat towing is more convenient.
 Towing and unhitching a vehicle is quicker than with other types of towing.
-The only thing you need to do is to uncouple the vehicle – since it already is on all four wheels, you could drive it right away without too many alterations to the vehicle.
+The only thing you need to do is uncouple the car – since it is already on all four wheels, you can drive it immediately without too many alterations.

 On the other hand, flat towing has some notable disadvantages:

 - The need to modify the vehicle.
-Depending on the vehicle model, you may or may not need to do some modifications to it in order to flat tow it.
+Depending on the vehicle model, you may or may not need to do some modifications to it to flat tow it.

 For safe and convenient flat towing, you may (and probably will) need to drill mounting hardware into the vehicle’s front bumper, driveshaft decouplers, auxiliary brakes, and whatnot.
-In the end, you do get a space-efficient solution, but preparing a vehicle for flat towing often requires a plentitude of time-consuming modifications.
+Ultimately, you get a space-efficient solution, but preparing a car for flat towing often requires time-consuming modifications.

 - Relatively high cost.
 All those modifications we mentioned above do cost money.
 Often, it is cheaper to go for a dolly or a towing trailer than to prepare your vehicle for flat towing.
-This depends on what exactly a vehicle lacks, so flat towing some models may be much more cost-efficient than others.
+This depends on what precisely a car lacks, so flat towing some models may be much more cost-efficient than others.

 - Not every vehicle can be flat towed.
-Possibly the biggest downside of flat towing is that not every car is suitable for it.
-You can dolly or trailer tow pretty much any vehicle, but not every vehicle can be flat towed.
+Possibly, the biggest downside of flat towing is that not every car is suitable for it.
+You can dolly or trailer tow almost any vehicle, but not every vehicle can be flat towed.

-A vehicle’s ability to be flat towed is a very crucial thing to consider, and we’d like to examine it a little more in depth below.
+A vehicle’s ability to be flat towed is crucial, and we’d like to examine it a little more in-depth below.

 What determines if a vehicle can be flat towed?

 So what determines if a vehicle can be flat towed?
-The answer to this question lies in the transmission of the vehicle.
-To be more precise, the lubrication of the transmission is what plays a crucial role in a vehicle’s ability to be flat towed.
+The answer to this question lies in the transmission of the car.
+More precisely, the lubrication of the transmission plays a crucial role in a vehicle’s ability to be flat towed.

 When you are pulling a vehicle flat-towed, its drive wheels are rolling along the highway.
-In its turn, the wheels rotate the driveshaft, the component that delivers power from the engine to the wheels.
-And if the driveshaft isn’t being lubricated while the vehicle is being flat towed, then severe transmission damage can and most likely will occur.
+In its turn, the wheels rotate the driveshaft, which delivers power from the engine to the wheels.
+And if the driveshaft isn’t being lubricated while the vehicle is being flat towed, severe transmission damage can and most likely will occur.

-The problem here lies in the fact that some vehicles rely on lubrication pumps to lubricate the transmission and the driveshaft.
-Needless to say, when the vehicle’s engine is off, the pump isn’t going to run, and the transmission isn’t going to be lubricated.
+The problem is that some vehicles rely on lubrication pumps to lubricate the transmission and the driveshaft.
+When the vehicle’s engine is off, the pump isn’t running, and the transmission isn’t lubricated.

-Depending on the specific vehicle model, there are some other things that may not allow you to flat tow your car.
+Depending on the specific vehicle model, some other things may not allow you to flat tow your car.
 For example, some vehicles have steering locks triggered by the ignition switch.
-So unless the engine is running, the vehicle’s front wheels won’t turn.
+So, the vehicle’s front wheels won’t turn unless the engine is running.

 Many cars can be flat towed after some aftermarket modifications like transmission lube pumps.
-However, you probably shouldn’t expect as much reliability from a modified vehicle as from a vehicle that is designed to be flat towed from the factory.
+However, you probably shouldn’t expect as much reliability from a modified vehicle as a car flat towed from the factory.

-The best vehicles to tow behind RV or Motorhome: New & Used
+The best vehicles to tow behind RV or Motorhome: New and used

 Typically, rear-wheel-drive vehicles that have manual transmission are suitable for flat towing.
 In addition, some four-wheel drive vehicles can also be flat towed, given that they have a manual transfer case that can be placed in neutral.